janikakalliokoski/datastructures-and-algorithms-lab/documentation/implementation_document.md

 ### Project structure
 `CalculatorIO` class is used to read users inputs and printing the output.

 `Calculator` class is the base for the calculator.
+This class is also in charge of defining variables and other methods concerning variables, e.g. listing defined variables.

 `ShuntingYard` class is used to create the shunting-yard algorithm.
 It is in charge of parsing an expression in infix notation and returning it as a postfix notation string.